1. Vrije Universiteit Brussel (VUB) – coordinator

 The Mobility, Logistics and Automotive Technology Research Centre (MOBI), located at the Vrije Universiteit Brussel (VUB), has a long track record in socio-economic evaluations for urban mobility and logistics.
 Over 90 researchers at MOBI address the challenges the transport value chain faces, by integrating engineering, economic, social and environmental sciences and policy issues.
 The team has developed tools for decisionmakers in the private and public sectors.
 It analyses the environmental, economic and social impact of new concepts involving stakeholders in the decision-making process.

-VUB-MOBI coordinates LOOPER and is responsible for management and quality control of the entire project as well as for developing co-design methodologies.
-It is also responsible for the Brussels Urban Living Lab, together with project partner BRAL.
+VUB-MOBI coordinated LOOPER and was responsible for management and quality control of the entire project as well as for developing co-design methodologies.
+It was also responsible for the Brussels Urban Living Lab, together with project partner BRAL.

 2. University IUAV of Venice (IUAV)

 IUAV is a dedicated place for teaching, specialisation and field research for design of living space and environment.
 The research group at the “Design and Planning in Complex Environments” Department guides IUAV laboratories in the field of building Information Technologies for smart cities.
 The research group has instruments and competences for the characterization of environmental aspects of cities, GIS and IT technologies for the realization of urban geo-referenced datasets to support urban policies.
 The group has relevant expertise in environmental impact assessment, urban planning, territorial information systems and urban policies development.

 IUAV developed the LOOPER platform through which data can be collected and visualized.
 It was also responsible for the Verona Urban Living Lab, in cooperation with the City of Verona and Legambiente Verona Volontariato.